pingcap/docs/tidb-cloud/integrate-tidbcloud-with-vercel.md

 You are expected to have an account and a cluster in TiDB Cloud.
 If you do not have any, refer to [Create a TiDB cluster](/tidb-cloud/create-tidb-cluster.md).

 To integrate with Vercel, you are expected to have the "Owner" access to your organization or the "Member" access to the target project in TiDB Cloud.
-For more information, see [Configure member roles](/tidb-cloud/manage-user-access.md#configure-member-roles).
+For more information, see [Manage role access](/tidb-cloud/manage-user-access.md#manage-role-access).

 One TiDB Cloud cluster can connect to multiple Vercel projects.